Taking Your Dogs to Death Valley National Park: Is it Worth it?

 The hotel has an Old Western theme with a rustic saloon and restaurant.
 Other amenities include a heated outdoor pool, general store, RV park, and a campsite are also available.

-Book your stay at Stovepipe Wells Village Hotel in Death Valley
+Check rates & availability at Stovepipe Wells Village Hotel in Death Valley here

 Dog-Friendly Hotels Near Death Valley

-We visited on a busy weekend and were unable to stay inside Death Valley, but we found lodging in Beatty, Nevada at a Motel 6.
+We visited on a busy weekend and were unable to stay inside Death Valley, but we found lodging in Beatty, Nevada.

 Beatty is the town right outside of Death Valley.
 It will take you about 45 minutes to 1 hour to get to the locations inside Death Valley.
 Beatty is a little bit of an extra drive, but we did enjoy our time exploring this small town.